 V{DD} and V{SS} are the primary power supply pins for the MCU.
 This voltage source supplies power to all I/O buffer circuitry and to an internal voltage regulator.
-The internal voltage regulator provides a regulated lower-voltage source to the CPU and other internal circuitry of the MCU.
+The internal voltage regulator provides regulated lower-voltage source to the CPU and other internal circuitry of the MCU.

 Typically, application systems have two separate capacitors across the power pins.
-In this case, there should be a bulk electrolytic capacitor, such as a 10- μ F tantalum capacitor, to provide bulk charge storage for the overall system and a 0.1- μ F ceramic bypass capacitor located as near to the MCU power pins as practical to suppress high-frequency noise.
+In this case, there should be a bulk electrolytic capacitor, such as a 10-μF tantalum capacitor, to provide bulk charge storage for the overall system and a 0.1-μF ceramic bypass capacitor located as near to the MCU power pins as practical to suppress high-frequency noise.
 Each pin must have a bypass capacitor for best noise suppression.

-V{DDA} and V{SSA} are the analog power supply pins for the MCU.
+V{DDA} and V{SSA} are the analog power supply pins for MCU.
 This voltage source supplies power to the ADC module.
-A 0.1- μ F ceramic bypass capacitor should be located as near to the MCU power pins as practical to suppress high-frequency noise.
-The V{REFH} and V{REFL} pins are the voltage reference high and voltage reference low inputs, respectively, for the ADC module.
+A 0.1 μ F ceramic bypass capacitor should be located as near to the MCU power pins as practical to suppress high-frequency noise.
+The V{REFH} and V{REFL} pins are the voltage reference high and voltage reference low inputs, respectively for the ADC module.
+For this MCU, V{DDA} shares the V{REFH} pin and these pins are available only in the 28-pin packages.
+In the 16-pin and 20-pin packages, they are double bonded to the V{DD} pin.
+For this MCU, V{SSA} shares the V{REFL} pin and these pins are available only in the 28-pin packages.
+In the 16-pin and 20-pin packages, they are double bonded to the V{SS} pin.

-2.2.2 Oscillator
+2.2.2 Oscillator (XOSC)

 Immediately after reset, the MCU uses an internally generated clock provided by the clock source generator (ICS) module.
-This internal clock source is used during reset startup and can be enabled as the clock source for stop recovery to avoid the need for a long crystal startup delay.
-For more information on the ICS, see Chapter 8, "Internal Clock Source (S08ICSV2)."
+For more information on the ICS, see Chapter 11, "Internal Clock Source (S08ICSV2)."